ionos-deploy-now/documentation/content/docs/runtime-configuration.md

 ## Adapt runtime configurations for existing projects

-If you wish to update your configuration files after the first deployment, you can do this my moving an updated version of your config file to the runtime via your publish directory.
-Runtime secrets will be stored in GitHub secrets and can be adapted there.
+### Editing the config file

+After the project creation, we will create a config file based on your inputs and store it under your provided path in the `.deploy-now` folder of your repository.
+You can edit this file directly and Deploy Now will copy it to the right location on your runtime with the next deployment.

-## Examplary `config.json`
+### Examplary `config.json`

 ``` json